-11.54% [of participants who read reviews] stated that a single negative review was the reason for not buying and 18.27% stated that a single positive review was the reason for buying a product.
+11.54 percent [of participants who read reviews] stated that a single negative review was the reason for not buying and 18.27 percent stated that a single positive review was the reason for buying a product.

-Isolated poor reviews will influence 1 in 9 customers to avoid purchasing your product.
-However, 3 of 4 customers deem reviews to be important to the purchasing process.
+Isolated poor reviews will influence one in nine customers to avoid purchasing your product.
+However, three of four customers deem reviews to be important to the purchasing process.
 While some negative reviews may cause you to lose some customers, you’ll lose a lot more who will avoid purchasing in the absence of reviews.